binateq/command-line-parser/README.md

 }
 ```

-Then you make specific classes, one for each commands, that implement the interface or extend the abstract class.
+Then you make specific classes, one for each command, that implement the interface or extend the abstract class.

 ```c#
 public class HelpCommand : ICommand